Waziup/learning-center-content/content/en/courses/6.WebApps/2.HTTP_Rest_APIs/_index.md

 }
 ```

+In postman, the body field should appear as below,

 ![credentials](./img/credentials.png)

 After issuing the correct credentials, we should receive our response along with the token.
 The token contains our credential information like username etc.

+The following image shows the expected response that contains the user auth token.

 ![token](./img/token.png)